ahaggqvist/Uroskur-Mobile/README.md

 # Uroskur
 A .NET MAUI app that fetches a weather forecast from OpenWeather, Yr or SMHI and routes from Strava to display the weather conditions along your routes based upon your pace, time of day and start date.

-There is support for showing a combined page with forecasts from all providers.
+There is support for showing a page with forecasts from all providers.

 SMHI are missing the following parameters: feels like temperature, uv index and cloudiness.